Jeffrey Dean Morgan

 Jeffrey Dean Morgan (born April 22, 1966) is an American actor.
 He is best known for playing the character Negan in the AMC horror drama series The Walking Dead (2016–2022) and its spin-off The Walking Dead: Dead City (2023–present), for both of which he has received critical acclaim.

-He has also appeared in television roles such as John Winchester in the CW fantasy horror series Supernatural (2005–2008; 2019), Denny Duquette in the ABC medical drama series Grey's Anatomy (2006–2009), Jason Crouse in the CBS political drama series The Good Wife (2015–2016), Joe Kessler in the Amazon Prime Video adult superhero series' The Boys (2024–present), and Conquest in Invincible (2025–present), as well as film roles including William Gallagher in P.S.
+He also appeared in television roles including John Winchester in the CW fantasy horror series Supernatural (2005–2008; 2019), Denny Duquette in the ABC medical drama series Grey's Anatomy (2006–2009), Jason Crouse in the CBS political drama series The Good Wife (2015–2016), Joe Kessler in the Amazon Prime Video adult superhero series' The Boys (2024–2026), and Conquest in Invincible (2025–2026).

+His film roles include William Gallagher in P.S.
 I Love You (2007), the Comedian in the superhero film Watchmen (2009), Clay in The Losers (2010), Sgt.
 Maj Andrew Tanner in Red Dawn (2012), and Agent Harvey Russell in Rampage (2018).
 He also starred as a pivotal character in the History Channel's miniseries about the war with Mexico for the creation of Texas, Texas Rising (2015).

-Early life
+Early life and education

-Morgan was born in Renton, Washington, to Sandy Thomas and Richard Dean Morgan.
+Morgan was born in Seattle, Washington, to Sandy Thomas and Richard Dean Morgan.

 Morgan grew up in Kirkland, Washington, and attended Ben Franklin Elementary School, where he participated in his first theatre experience.
 He also attended Rose Hill Junior High.

 In 1984, Morgan graduated from Lake Washington High School, where he was captain of the basketball team.

 Morgan briefly attended Skagit Valley College to pursue a career in basketball.
 Following a leg injury that ended his hope of becoming a professional player, he left school to pursue his other interests such as painting and writing.

 While living in Seattle, Morgan sold paintings and completed his first acting roles, Uncaged (1991) and To Cross the Rubicon (1991), the latter with his roommate, actor Billy Burke.

 Several years later, while helping a friend move from Seattle to Los Angeles, intending only to stay for a weekend, he decided to live there permanently to pursue acting: "I fell into acting, found out I had a little talent, and pursued it."